-5.4.5 Greenhouse gas emissions from inputs, processing, storage, and transport
+31 5.4.5 Greenhouse gas emissions from inputs, processing, storage, and transport

-Apart from emissions from agricultural activities within the farm gate, food systems also generate emissions from the pre- and post-production stages in the form of input manufacturing (fertilisers, pesticides, feed production) and processing, storage, refrigeration, retail, waste disposal, food service, and transport.
-The total contribution of these combined activities outside the farm gate is not well documented.
-Based on information reported in the AR5 (Fischedick et al. 2014), we estimated their total contribution to be roughly 15% of total anthropogenic emissions (Table 5.4).
+32 Apart from emissions from agricultural activities within the farm gate, food systems also generate 33 emissions from the pre- and post-production stages in the form of input manufacturing (fertilisers, pesticides, feed production) and processing, storage, refrigeration, retail, waste disposal, food service, 34 and transport.
+The total contribution of these combined activities outside the farm gate is not well 35 documented.
+Based on information reported in the AR5 (Fischedick et al. 2014), we estimated their 36 37 total contribution to be roughly 15% of total anthropogenic emissions (Table 5.4).
 There is no post-AR5 assessment at the global level in terms of absolute emissions.
-Rather, several studies have recently investigated how the combined emissions within and outside the farm gate are embedded in food products and thus associated with specific dietary choices (see next section).
-Below important components of food systems emissions beyond the farm gate are discussed based on recent literature.
+Rather, several studies have 38 39 recently investigated how the combined emissions within and outside the farm gate are embedded in 40 food products and thus associated with specific dietary choices (see next section).
+Below important 41 components of food systems emissions beyond the farm gate are discussed based on recent literature.

-Refrigerated trucks, trailers, shipping containers, warehouses, and retail displays that are vital parts of food supply chains all require energy and are direct sources of GHG emissions.
-Upstream emissions in terms of feed and fertiliser manufacture and downstream emissions (transport, refrigeration) in intensive livestock production (dairy, beef, pork) can account for up to 24-32% of total livestock emissions, with the higher fractions corresponding to commodities produced by monogastric animals
+42 Refrigerated trucks, trailers, shipping containers, warehouses, and retail displays that are vital parts of 43 food supply chains all require energy and are direct sources of GHG emissions.
+Upstream emissions

+44 in terms of feed and fertiliser manufacture and downstream emissions (transport, refrigeration) in

+- 45 intensive livestock production (dairy, beef, pork) can account for up to 24-32% of total livestock - 46 emissions, with the higher fractions corresponding to commodities produced by monogastric animals

-- 1 (Weiss and Leip 2012).
-The proportion of upstream/downstream emissions fall significantly for less- - 2 intensive and more-localised production systems (Mottet et al. 2017a). - 3 Transport and processing.
-Recent globalisation of agriculture has promoted industrial agriculture and - 4 encouraged value-added processing and more distant transport of agricultural commodities, all - 5 leading to increased GHG emissions.
-Although greenhouse gas-intensive, food transportation plays an - 6 important role in food chains: it delivers food from producers to consumers at various distances, - 7 particularly to feed people in food-shortage zones from food-surplus zones.
-(See Section Error! - 8 eference source not found. for assessment of local food production.) - 9 To some extent, processing is necessary in order to make food supplies more stable, safe, long-lived, - 10 and in some cases, nutritious (FAO 2007).
-Agricultural production within the farm gate may - 11 contribute 80-86% of total food-related emissions in many countries, with emissions from other - processes such as processing and transport being small (Vermeulen et al. 2012).
-However, in net - 13 food-importing countries where consumption of processed food is common, emissions from other - parts of the food life cycle generated in other locations are much higher (Green et al. 2015). - 15 A study conducted by Wakeland et al. (2012) in the US found that the transportation-related carbon - 16 footprint varies from a few percent to more than half of the total carbon footprint associated with food - 17 production, distribution, and storage.
-Most of the GHGs emitted from food processing are a result of - the use of electricity, natural gas, coal, diesel, gasoline or other energy sources.
-Cookers, boilers, and - 19 furnaces emit carbon dioxide, and wastewater emits methane and nitrous oxide.
-The most energy- - 20 intensive processing is wet milling of maize, which requires 15% of total US food industry energy - 21 (Bernstein et al. 2008); processing of sugar and oils also requires large amounts of energy.
+(Weiss and Leip 2012).
+The proportion of upstream/downstream emissions fall significantly for less intensive and more-localised production systems (Mottet et al. 2017a).

+3 Transport and processing.
+Recent globalisation of agriculture has promoted industrial agriculture and

+4 encouraged value-added processing and more distant transport of agricultural commodities, all particularly to feed people in food-shortage zones from food-surplus zones.
+(See Section 5.5.2.6 for assessment of local food production.)

+5 leading to increased GHG emissions.
+Although greenhouse gas-intensive, food transportation plays an

+6 important role in food chains: it delivers food from producers to consumers at various distances,

+9 To some extent, processing is necessary in order to make food supplies more stable, safe, long-lived, 10 and in some cases, nutritious (FAO 2007).
+Agricultural production within the farm gate may 11 contribute 80-86% of total food-related emissions in many countries, with emissions from other 12 processes such as processing and transport being small (Vermeulen et al. 2012).
+However, in net 13 food-importing countries where consumption of processed food is common, emissions from other 14 parts of the food life cycle generated in other locations are much higher (Green et al. 2015).

+15 A study conducted by Wakeland et al. (2012) in the US found that the transportation-related carbon the use of electricity, natural gas, coal, diesel, gasoline or other energy sources.
+Cookers, boilers, and furnaces emit carbon dioxide, and wastewater emits methane and nitrous oxide.
+The most energyintensive processing is wet milling of maize, which requires 15% of total US food industry energy

+17 production, distribution, and storage.
+Most of the GHGs emitted from food processing are a result of 18 the use of electricity, natural gas, coal, diesel, gasoline or other energy sources.
+Cookers, boilers, and

+21 (Bernstein et al. 2008); processing of sugar and oils also requires large amounts of energy.

-5.4.6 Greenhouse gas emissions associated with different diets
+23 5.4.6 Greenhouse gas emissions associated with different diets